wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    answer for leek.example.org, with the label count of the signature set to two (see [RFC7129], section 5.3 for more details).

-   If the validating resolver gets a query for banana.example.com it will once again go off and query the example.com servers for banana.example.com (even though it already has proof that there is a wildcard record) - just like above, this has privacy implications, wastes resources, can be used to contribute to a DoS, etc.
+   If the validating resolver gets a query for banana.example.org it will once again go off and query the example.com servers for banana.example.com (even though it already has proof that there is a wildcard record) - just like above, this has privacy implications, wastes resources, can be used to contribute to a DoS, etc.

-Fujiwara, et al.         Expires April 23, 2017                 [Page 4]

-Internet-Draft              NSEC/NSEC3 usage                October 2016

 4. Background